department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-trouble-5" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p><strong>You can try using your driver’s license or passport to verify your identity.</strong> Be sure to follow the image guidelines provided when you upload a copy of your driver’s license or passport.</p>
-                        <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can sign in using those credentials and you won't need to verify your identity.
+                        <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can sign in using those credentials and you won’t need to verify your identity.
 If you don’t have an existing premium account, you can find out how to get one by reading the question above about other options for verifying your identity.</p>
                       </div>
                     </div>
                   </li>
                   <li markdown="1" itemscope itemtype="http://schema.org/Question">
-                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-6" itemprop="name">I don't want to add 2-factor authentication.
+                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-6" itemprop="name">I don’t want to add 2-factor authentication.
 Do I have to? </button>
                     <div id="faq-trouble-6" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>It depends on how you sign in to Vets.gov.</p>
                         <ul>
                           <li><strong>If you set up a verified Vets.gov account through ID.me,</strong> you need to set up 2-factor authentication.
 Authentication gives you an extra layer of security by letting you into your account only after you’ve signed in with a password and a 6-digit code sent directly to your mobile or home phone.
 This helps to make sure that no one but you can access your account—even if they get your password.</li>
                           <li><strong>If you sign in to Vets.gov using your existing premium My Health<em>e</em>Vet or premium DS Logon account,</strong> setting up 2-factor authentication is optional.
 You can set it up during the sign-in process or any time from your Vets.gov profile page.</li>
                           <li><strong>If you sign in to Vets.gov using your existing basic or advanced My Health<em>e</em>Vet or basic DS Logon account and don’t want to verify your identity,</strong> you don’t need to add 2-factor authentication.
-But you won’t be able to use the site’s tools that require you to verify your identity, so you won’t be able to perform common tasks like checking your claims status or sending a secure message to your health care team.</li>
+But you won’t be able to use the site’s tools that require you to verify your identity and do common tasks, like checking your claims status or sending a secure message to your health care team.</li>
                       </div>
                     </div>
                   </li>